fschwiet/YUNoAMD/readme.md

 	file.js ->  aggh
 	*done* args.js

 Jurassic limitations:

-  don't see a way to hook up functions with variable # of arguments
+* don't see a way to hook up functions with variable # of arguments

-  don't see a way to control the context of execution (faking this wrapping in function(){})
+* don't see a way to control the context of execution (faking this wrapping in function(){})
+* no support for long (used for filetime)

 some urls: